Mintbase/Grants-Program/applications/deip.md

 DEIP builds an IP assets management platform which allows discovering, evaluation, and exchange of IP assets on the blockchain.
 It can be applied to any type of IP assets.
 The platform implements registration of IP assets on the blockchain, tokenization of IP assets, and governance of IP assets.
 With such infrastructure, DEIP becomes a foundation for DeFI and DAO around IP assets.
 In the future, DEIP will also provide a no-code/low code SDK to build custom Dapps for specific IP assets management cases (patents, art, movies, technologies, etc.).

 #### Integration ####
-DEIP is a Polkadot Parachain built on Substrate 2.0 Framework and designed specifically for IP governance, tokenization, and exchange.
-We see integration with Polkadot ecosystem as an important step towards a truly decentralized way to govern and exhange tokenized IP assets.
+DEIP is a Mintbase Parachain built on Substrate 2.0 Framework and designed specifically for IP governance, tokenization, and exchange.
+We see integration with Mintbase ecosystem as an important step towards a truly decentralized way to govern and exhange tokenized IP assets.

 #### Motivation ####
 DEIP team has been building a solutions for tokenization and exhange of IP assets since 2017.
 We have a vision of a more innovative world where individuals and companies are able to push their innovations to market faster and with less expenses.

-We see Polkadot as a the best ecosystem for us to join.
-We believe that our protocol will be useful for other companies in the Polkadot ecosystem and even could drive adoption of both Polkadot and DEIP solutions.
+We see Mintbase as a the best ecosystem for us to join.
+We believe that our protocol will be useful for other companies in the Mintbase ecosystem and even could drive adoption of both Mintbase and DEIP solutions.

 ### Project Details